rileymd88/automation-trigger/README.md

 2. Import into Qlik Sense using the management console

 # Release Notes
+* 1.1.8
+  * Text input will show multiple lines when longer text is inputted
+  * Fixed bug which prevented a vertical scrollbar from showing
 * 1.1.7
   * Fixed bug when migrating extension from a version < 1.1.0
 * 1.1.6